 Facebook is cracking down on fake accounts and spam, which is fantastic for business owners who don’t have the time to sift through fake content (and who does?).
 We all agree that Facebook should be a safe space for connecting with our audiences.

 The platform has committed to identifying and removing inappropriate content including violent language, hate speech, and other harmful communication.
 In addition, they’re working to make verified Page badges more visible so it’s easy to tell when you’re dealing with an impostor.
 You can read more about the changes here.

 The addition of the Facebook stories to the platform comes as no surprise.

-With the success of Instagram stories, it makes sense for Facebook to incorporate it to the new Facebook format.
+With the success of Instagram stories, it made sense for Facebook to incorporate it to the new Facebook format.

 On your Facebook page, you will find a new “+” button beside your Facebook profile picture.
 Clicking on this will allow you to create a Facebook story.

 From here, you can customize your story with text on a patterned background or you can upload your own image/graphic.
 Before you share your story, you can choose whether you want the image to appear on news feed or solely on your story.